fangchun007/CarND-Semantic-Segmentation/writeup.md

 ### FCN-8 Architecture

-In this project, we develop the famous [FCN-8 architecture](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) and use them during the model.
+In this project, we develop the famous [FCN-8 architecture](https://people.eecs.berkeley.edu/~jonlong/long_shelhamer_fcn.pdf) and use them as our training model.
 It includes two parts: encoder and decoder.
 The idea is as follows.

 First, use a VGG16 model as the encoder part of the FCN.
 To preserve certain spatial information, we replace the fully connected layers (last layer of VGG16) by $1x1$ convolutions.